 Our plan to usher in Smart Farming for African Countries

-A 5-Nation stepped plan: While this is a journey of opening doors (Is22:22), we intend to target the DRC in 2021 and scale up to 5 countries in subsequent years.
+A 5-Nation stepped plan: While this is a journey of opening doors (Is22:22), we intend to target the DRC in 2022 and scale up in subsequent years.
 Each project is intended to support smaller and adjacent local community projects as the local Country board believes is sensible.

 Sovereign risk mitigation: We hope to mitigate against sovereign threats by seeking clear title of land (for the project) and then gain finances from African Banks for the projects.
 We hope to use bank start-up funds with minimal external investor funds.

-Priority countries: We will go where the need is greatest, where the technology has the best immediate fit, where new technology is welcomed, where we have trusted relationships with their governments and supporting other people or agencies and where we can inspire local peoples.
+Priority countries: We will go where where new technology is most welcomed, where we have trusted relationships and supportive people or agencies and where we can inspire local peoples.
 Burundi has a clear need for food security but they have a fertiliser company with a monopoly on fertiliser which has made phosphorus fertiliser way too expensive.
-Other countries with close links include; DRC, Kenya, Tanzania, Ethiopia, Zimbabwe, Zambia and Uganda.
+Other countries where we believe that we may work in include; Tanzania, Zimbabwe and Zambia.
 James 4:15 decides!

-Partnership, background and linkages: As an keynote speaker on sustainable no-tillage agriculture Bill is well known and respected globally.
+Partnership, background and linkages: As an speaker on sustainable no-tillage agriculture Bill is well known and respected.
 We have expertise in agronomy, soil amelioration, plant breeding, research, book-keeping, management and budgeting.
-We have strong relationships with Foundations for Farming and our Victory Life Church, Perth.
+We have strong relationships with our Perth outreach churches of Hillside and Victory Life.

 Governance: The Arise African Agriculture Pty Ltd is registered in Australia with Bill and Monique as Directors.
-The Advisory Board will consist of Bill Crabtree, Peter Hack (Western Australian), Dr Chris McDonough (South Australia) and Accountants.
+The Advisory Board will consist of Bill and Monique Crabtree, Peter Hack (Western Australian) and Accountants.